Effective Solutions for Septic System Drainage Problems

 The D Box:

-2. The D Box, Also known as the distribution box is located just after your septic tank and before your drain field.
+2. The D Box is located just after your septic tank.
+It’s also known as the distribution box, and it is positioned before your drain field.
 Check to see if the d box settled with a level.
-Check for signs of a stoppage, cracked or broken pipe, roots growing in, and see if any animals are making a home in there.
+Look for signs of a stoppage, such as a cracked or broken pipe.
+Check if roots are growing in.
+Also, see if any animals are making a home in there.

-Have somebody flush the toilet and wait to see the wastewater flow thru the d box and if it stops in the d box, ponds in the d box, or just flows out to the drain field.
+Have somebody flush the toilet.
+Wait to see the wastewater flow through the d box.
+Check if it stops in the d box.
+See if it ponds in the d box.
+Determine if it just flows out to the drain field.
 There should be no standing water in the d box!

 Check for crushed-looking pipe inside the D Box.
 Look where the pipes come in with contact with the concrete d box itself.
-If they look oblong and not brand new round, You may have had a car drive over it and crushed pipe you can not see with just your eyes only.
+If they look oblong and not brand new round, a car might have driven over it.
+There may be crushed pipe you cannot see with just your eyes.
 You should never ever drive over your septic system no matter where it is.
 No excuses!

 Undeniable Proof That You Need our septic tank owner's guide By SepticTankBacteria.com